arpitbbhayani/knowledge-base/hash-table-internals/quadratic-probing-for-conflict-resolution-in-hash-tables/README.md

 ## Challenges with linear Probing

-Linear Probing suffers from one significant challenge and that is clustered collision.
-With poor hash function, it is very much possible that some slots are preferred more over others, and upon collision, they are placed next to each other.
+Linear Probing suffers from one significant challenge, and that is clustered collision.
+With a poor hash function, it is very much possible that some slots are preferred more over others, and upon collision, they are placed next to each other.

 Hence, we would see clusters of collided keys forming across the entire hash table, and this is called Clustered Collision.
 Linear Probing suffers from this the most.